Access to primary health care

 Child immunisation

-Immunisation is highly effective in reducing morbidity and mortality caused by vaccine-preventable diseases.
-According to the National Immunisation Program Schedule, Australian children are expected to have received specific immunisations by age 1, 2 and 5.
+Immunisation is highly effective in reducing illness and death caused by vaccine-preventable diseases.
+According to the National Immunisation Program (NIP) Schedule, Australian children are expected to have received specific immunisations by age 1, 2 and 5.
+First Nations people have higher rates of some vaccine preventable diseases than non-Indigenous people.
+For this reason, extra vaccines are available in addition to the routine vaccinations offered throughout life (pregnancy, children, adolescents, adults).

-As at December 2022, based on data from the Australian Immunisation Register (AIR), the proportion of Indigenous children who were fully immunised was slightly less than non-Indigenous children for those aged 1 (91% compared with 94%, respectively) and 2 (89% compared with 92%, respectively).
-However, for those aged 5, the proportion of Indigenous children who were fully immunised was higher than that of non-Indigenous children (96% compared with 94%).
+As at December 2022, based on data from the Australian Immunisation Register (AIR), the proportion of First Nations children who were fully immunised was slightly less than non-Indigenous children for those aged 1 (91% compared with 94%, respectively) and 2 (89% compared with 92%, respectively).
+However, for those aged 5, the proportion of First Nations children who were fully immunised was higher than that of non-Indigenous children (96% compared with 94%).

-The proportion of Indigenous children aged 1 and 5 who were fully immunised increased from 2013 (86% and 93%, respectively) to 2022 (91% and 96%, respectively), with no statistically significant change for Indigenous children aged 2.
-While there was an overall improvement in immunisation coverage over the decade for Indigenous children aged 1 and 5, coverage rates decreased between 2020 and 2022, coinciding with the COVID-19 pandemic.
-The proportion of Indigenous children aged 1 who were fully immunised decreased from 94% in 2020 to 91% in 2022.
-For Indigenous children aged 5, the proportion who were fully immunised decreased from 97% in 2020 to 96% in 2022.
+The proportion of First Nations children aged 1 and 5 who were fully immunised increased from 2013 (86% and 93%, respectively) to 2022 (91% and 96%, respectively), with no statistically significant change for First Nations children aged 2.
+While there was an overall improvement in immunisation coverage over the decade for First Nations children aged 1 and 5, coverage rates decreased between 2020 and 2022, coinciding with the COVID-19 pandemic.
+The proportion of First Nations children aged 1 who were fully immunised decreased from 94% in 2020 to 91% in 2022.
+For First Nations children aged 5, the proportion who were fully immunised decreased from 97% in 2020 to 96% in 2022.

 For further information, see: